 The sprightly performance isn’t quite so surprising once you look at the benchmarks.
 The Pixel 3a punched in a score of 5,146 in the system-wide Geekbench 4 test.
 For a bit of perspective, that’s almost smack-dab in the middle between the original Pixel’s 4,176 result and the Pixel 2, at 6,282.
 The Nokia 7.1, a modern adversary for the Pixel 3a featuring a slightly less-powerful Snapdragon 636 CPU, couldn’t quite match Google’s new handset, as it fell just short at 4,953.

 All of that bodes well for the Pixel 3a in an everyday context.
 Where you're likely start to notice lag is when playing demanding games, or using the camera a lot.
+(It's still one of our best handheld gaming consoles, thanks to its good selection and Google Stadia compatibility.)
 Although the Pixel 3a can pull off many of the same computational photography tricks that Google’s more expensive models can, all that image crunching is happening on less-capable silicon, and without Google’s Pixel Visual Core to speed things along.
 That means sometimes you’ll have to wait a hair longer for HDR+ photos or bokeh-effect portraits to finish processing after the fact.
 It’s not deal-breaking lag by any stretch, but it can happen.